 Duration

 Internships must be full-time and 8-10 weeks, falling between May 27 and August 12th, 2024.
 Fellows commit to participating in supplementary discussions with peer mentors and civic leadership trainings, with an average weekly time commitment of 1 hour per week.
+Fellows are also expected to engage in weekly reflection prompts and to complete a final capstone project.

 Location